Elysium (film): Critical response

-The review aggregator website Rotten Tomatoes gives the film an approval rating of 65% based on 262 reviews and an average rating of 6.5/10.
+The review aggregator website Rotten Tomatoes gives the film an approval rating of 64% based on 262 reviews and an average rating of 6.5/10.
 The site's critical consensus reads, "After the heady sci-fi thrills of District 9, Elysium is a bit of a comedown for director Neill Blomkamp, but on its own terms, it delivers just often enough to satisfy."
-On Metacritic, the film has a weighted average score of 61 out of 100, based on 47 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 61 out of 100, based on 47 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-In February 2015, while promoting his newest film, Chappie, director Neill Blomkamp expressed some regrets regarding Elysium, commenting: I feel like I fucked it up, I feel like ultimately the story is not the right story...
+In February 2015, while promoting Chappie, director Neill Blomkamp expressed some regrets regarding Elysium, commenting: I feel like I fucked it up, I feel like ultimately the story is not the right story...
 I still think the satirical idea of a ring, filled with rich people, hovering above the impoverished Earth, is an awesome idea.
 I love it so much, I almost want to go back and do it correctly.
 But I just think the script wasn't...
 I just didn't make a good enough film is ultimately what it is.
 I feel like I executed all of the stuff that could be executed, like costume and set design and special effects very well.
 But, ultimately, it was all resting on a somewhat not totally formed skeletal system, so the script just wasn't there; the story wasn't fully there.In a research article entitled "Elysium as a Critical Dystopia", Tanner Mirrlees and Isabel Pedersen argue that "Elysium communicates a 'critical dystopia' that illuminates and interrogates present day global capitalism's worst social, political, ecological and technological conditions, but shows them being resisted and changed, for the better."